tzlion/hhugboy/docs/readme.txt

  * Loading from Zip fails with Unicode chars anywhere in the filename or path.
    (However it still works if the file inside the zip is named unicodely)
  * Unicode filenames will not be preserved for screenshots
- * Problems with Window layer in Sanguozhi 5 prevents dialogue boxes being displayed.
-(This was an existing issue in GEST, not the mapper emulation)
  * Compatibility mode selection does not autosave.
 May/may not be beneficial
  * Saved games will probably be lost if you load the same game in different compatibility modes